sidnand/portfolioperformance/README.md

 Please create a pull-request to include your changes onto this repo.
 These changes will be reflected on the playground website linked above.

+1. Run ``pip install -e .`` to install the package locally.
+2. Make changes.
-1. Update version number in ``setup.py``.
+3. Update version number in ``setup.py``.
 Please use the Semantic Versioning 2.0.0 system.
-[Click to learn more](https://semver.org/)
+[Click to learn more](https://semver.org/).
-2. Run ``pip install -e .`` to install the package locally.
-3. Run ``python setup.py sdist bdist_wheel`` to create a python wheel
+4. Run ``python setup.py sdist bdist_wheel`` to create a python wheel.
-4. Create a pull-request!
+5. Create a pull-request!